dlizcano/old_dlizcano.github_ol.io_old/_posts/2014-05-17-Mammal-Biodiversity-in-Colombia.md

 ## My Example

-First I downloaded the mammal data set for Colombia from [GBIF](http://www.gbif.org/occurrence/search?TAXON_KEY=359&COUNTRY=CO).
+First I downloaded the mammal data set for Colombia from [GBIF, which you can get here](http://www.gbif.org/occurrence/search?TAXON_KEY=359&COUNTRY=CO).
 The data set has 85318 records (probably more if you get it after May 2014).
 From those records I used the one with hard evidence: the ones having preserved specimens, eliminating 1893 observations mainly from [iNaturalist](http://www.inaturalist.org/) and [Corantioquia.](http://www.corantioquia.gov.co/)

 Some georeferences were really bad made, plotting points outside Colombia.
 So I decided to overwrite those coordinates using NAs.
 At the end I used just 36031 georeferenced points to make the maps, less than half the total data set.
 It is sad to discover that less than half the records are not or bad georeferenced.